alphagov/vcloud-net-spinner/docs/find_network_url.md

-# How to find Organisation Edgegateway UUID
+# How to find Network UUID for interfaces.yaml

-##Steps:
+## Steps

    * vcloud authorization